ThoStart/ThoStart.github.io/index.md

 I graduated the Msc.
 Computational Sciences at the University of Amsterdam in 2021 with a GPA of 7.7 (out of 10).
 Furthermore I did a bachelor in Biomedical Sciences.

 Since I started a minor in programming during my Bsc.
-Biomedical Sciences i got intrigued by Data Science and the impact of data-driven choices.
+Biomedical Sciences I got intrigued by Data Science and the impact of data-driven choices.
 This is why I taught myself to program and started a Msc. in Computational Sciences.
 During this master I focussed on Network Modelling, Data Mining, Complex System Simualtion and Stochastic Similations.

 <!-- <img src="images/dummy_thumbnail.jpg?raw=true"/> -->
 ---